 Shotgun falls behind in the chase, and the player regains control.
-There are a few generic fights in this section against troopers, and I notice Ririn is starting to have trouble extremely mild trouble dropping the enemies, though they’re still only worth a few scraps of EXP.
-After a while, Shotgun catches up to Verdot in the room where Vincent said they might find the Materia, a convenient coincident.
+There are a few generic fights in this section against troopers, and I notice Ririn is starting to have trouble (extremely mild) trouble dropping the enemies, though they’re still only worth a few scraps of EXP.
+After a while, Shotgun catches up to Verdot in the room where Vincent said they might find the Materia, a convenient coincidence.
 Verdot is surrounded, and you have to help him survive.
 He actually does join you in combat here.

 In a moment of sheer, concentrated luck, it seems the party knocked one of the Ravens into the wall in just the right position to damage the drywall and reveal a hidden button.
 Bullhonk.
 Shotgun pushes the button, and a chest appears… I guess the chest just fell from the ceiling?
 Shotgun… shoots… the chest open, and they find another of the doomsday materia.
 All of a sudden, she and Verdot start talking like it’s an established fact that there are four support materia in total.
 Maybe I missed something?
 Even once you’re ready to take this as fact, some of the details aren’t clear.
 Because of the way the dialogue is written, it’s not initially clear if the four pieces everyone is now talking about include the one in Elfé’s hand.
 For the record, the one in her hand is separate, and there are actually five materia in total: the main one in her hand and four “supports.”
 “What will happen if you gather all four of them?” one of them asks.
-Well, given genre standards, I imagine the dragon will grant your wish.
-And since Verdot’s wish is to rescue his daughter, maybe I’m not far off!
+The dragon will grant your wish?

 Unfortunately, as the party is musing, a Raven opens fire on the pair and, long story short, steals the materia.
 The Raven manages to get it to Fuhito just inside the manor gates, and he and Verdot have a brief confrontation before the latter points out he could execute Elfé anytime he wants, so Verdot better let him leave peaceably.
 Verdot has no choice but to allow it.
 Shotgun wants to go after Fuhito, but all of a sudden, Verdot turns and clobbers her, heading away on his own.
 Shotgun realizes why a few moments later, when she discovers the Shinra grunt from earlier is spying on them, so Verdot knocked her out to avoid any evidence of collusion.
 Better yet, Verdot left her a note, telling her to ask Reeve of all people for the final Materia.
 Well I guess we are one FFVII party member cameo short, for all we shoved it as far back into the storyline as possible.
 But when on earth did Verdot write that note?